-Vanadium is increasingly being sort after for the growing stationary storage (VRFB) market.
-The demand from the VRFB market is expected to grow significantly as they become the battery of choice for large scale renewable energy projects.
+Vanadium is increasingly being sought after for the growing stationary storage vanadium redox flow battery (VRFB) market.
+The demand from the VRFB market is expected to grow significantly as they become the battery of choice for large-scale renewable energy projects.

 Growing Demand from Energy Storage

-An emerging and likely very significant use for vanadium is the emerging long duration energy storage (battery) sector with the expanding use and increasing penetration of the vanadium redox flow batteries (VRFB’s).
+An emerging and likely very significant use for vanadium is the emerging long duration energy storage (battery) sector with the expanding use and increasing penetration of the vanadium redox flow batteries (VRFB).

-VRFB’s are a rechargeable flow battery that uses vanadium in different oxidation states to store energy, using the unique ability of vanadium to exist in solution in four different oxidation states.
-VRFB’s provide an efficient storage and re-supply solution for renewable energy – being able to time-shift large amounts of previously generated energy for later use – ideally suited to micro-grid to ge scale energy storage solutions (grid stabilisation).
+VRFBs are a rechargeable flow battery that uses vanadium in different oxidation states to store energy, using the unique ability of vanadium to exist in solution in four different oxidation states.
+VRFBs provide an efficient storage and re-supply solution for renewable energy – being able to time-shift large amounts of previously generated energy for later use – ideally suited to micro-grid to large-scale energy storage solutions (grid stabilisation).

 With demand continuing to grow, new primary mines like the MTMP will need to be developed to fill the supply gap.